• Skip to main content

 Step Four:

-Pour the blondie batter into a lined baking tray and spread evenly using a spatula.
+Pour the blondie batter into a lined baking tray and spread evenly using a spatula or wooden spoon.

 Step Five: